Turtle and Marine Conservation - Group trip

 GREECE

-Self-led group trip to support turtle and marine conservation on the island of Kefalonia
+Self-led group trip with full local support on the island of Kefalonia

 A fantastic 1 week hands-on educational volunteer experience for schools, colleges and other youth groups.
 This exciting trip is based on the beautiful Greek island of Kefalonia, with pretty beaches, friendly locals and crystal blue waters of the Ionian Sea.